josephdadams/TallyArbiter/readme.md

 To assign a Source to a Device, click "Device Sources" next to a Device in the list.
 Choose the enabled Source from the drop down list, type in the address, and click Add.

 #### Linking Device Sources
-Device Sources can now be "linked" on either the Preview Bus, the Program Bus, or both.
+Device Sources can be "linked" on either the Preview Bus, the Program Bus, or both.
 If linked, this means that a Device is not considered to be active in that Bus unless Tally Arbiter has determined that the Device is active in that Bus **across all Sources** assigned to that Device.

 #### A Note About Addresses
 The source address is typically the actual input number on the switcher.
 So, if your camera on your ATEM comes in on Input 5, just enter `5`.
-However, if you're using a source like OBS Studio, your address might be a string, like `Scene 2`.
+However, if you're using a source like OBS Studio, your address might be a string, like `Scene 2` or `Image 1`.
 Some Source Types also support selecting the Device Address via a list.

 ### Device Actions
 Once a device is assigned to a source(s), if a matching condition is met, an action can be performed.
 You can specify whether the action should be run when the device is entering a bus or leaving a bus, which is helpful for bus-specific actions like operating a relay.
 Multiple actions are supported per device and per bus (preview and program).

-The following output types are supported:
+The following Device Actions are implemented:
 * TSL 3.1 UDP/TCP
 * Outgoing Webhook
 * Generic TCP